-Senior Azure Solution Architect working for a consultancy and cloud service provider.
+Senior Azure Solution Architect lead working for a top Microsoft partner

 Posted in Azure on 23 November, 2016

 In part 1 of this article I have gone through creating Azure Applications Gateways (AGW) using Powershell which is a powerful way of deploying resources on Azure, using recursive functions and methods you could build a complex solution in few lines.
 Unlike Powershell, JSON is a static solution.
 It gives you a way of creating a baseline deployment, I still haven’t found a way of controlling sub-resources (which isn’t governed by the JSON Copy() function).

 In this article I will go over the same deployment using a JSON template, this only serve as a reference point for your deployment.
 I will use the same Azure AGW configuration I used in part 1 to keep both deployments consistent.